• Skip to primary navigation

 Window tint for automobiles comes in a variety of different tint levels.
 Automobile owners usually choose window tint levels based on a few different factors, such as state laws, visibility, and style.

 It’s important to select tint darkness levels for your car windows based on your state of residence which follows the VLT (Visible Light Transmission) rules that apply in the state of your vehicle’s registration.
-Choosing legal window tint levels could be the difference between a fine and ticket, or a smooth, easy driving experience.

-You’ll also need to review the tint darkness scale before installing tint on your vehicle to ensure that it provides enough visibility, while reducing glare, interior heat, and offers the style or look you’re going for.
-For example, some drivers prefer reflective window tint.
+You’ll also need to review the tint darkness scale before installing tint on your vehicle to ensure that it provides enough visibility while reducing glare, and interior heat, and offers the style or look you’re going for.

-This article reviews different levels of tint that you can select for your car windows, as well as providing a few considerations for how to choose window tint darkness and which factors to consider.
+This article reviews different levels of tint that you can select for your car windows, as well as provides a few considerations for how to choose window tint darkness and which factors to consider.

 Provided below are a tint darkness scale, an explanation of the levels of window tint, and some examples of tint darkness percentages so you can make an educated decision when it comes to installing window tint film on your car windows.